etalab-ia/knowledge-base/docs/lab_ia/deploy_project.md

 }
 ```

 This last file is not supposed to be changed a lot.
-The `*.config` files in `/etc/nginx/sites-available/datascience/` are the ones that need to be created, one for each new application.
-It will be loaded automatically with the `include` command in the previous script.

-In general, to add sites to nginx, we create a link from `sites-available` to `sites-enabled`, like so:
+In general, to resolve our domain names in nginx, we create such a file in `sites-available`and create a link to `sites-enabled`, like so:

 ```bash
 ln -s /etc/nginx/sites-available/datascience.studio /etc/nginx/sites-enabled/
 ```

+The `*.config` files in `/etc/nginx/sites-available/datascience/` are the ones that need to be created, one for each new application.
+It will be loaded automatically with the `include` command in the previous script.

 #### Nginx verification and reloading